 Remodeling a small bathroom can be a tricky task, especially if you want to create an impression of larger space, fit all accessories in the available one and avoid a clutter, without compromising on a tasteful effect and functionality.

-Drawing Up a Plan:
+Drawing Up a Plan

 Whether you choose to do your bathroom remodeling yourself or hire professionals, drawing up a plan beforehand is a good idea.
 You can save yourself time and expense if you know beforehand what exactly you want to do.
 Start out by collecting design ideas from photographs, magazines, and any other sources.

 Make two rough drafts with accurate, scaled-down measurements of your bathroom, one showing the current design with all its features and the second showing an outline of the new one.
 Place the cut-out shapes on the second rough draft and move them about to see if you can fit them differently to create more space.

 Save space in your bathroom by fitting sliding doors rather than hinged ones.
 Doors that slide into an in-wall cavity also look pretty cool and do not need extra space for it to swing open like usual doors.
 You can also attach door hooks that fold down flat when in the cavity and can otherwise be used to hang clothes and towels from.

 Install artificial lights in the bathroom corners and, if you can, strip lighting along the walls.
 With good illumination, your bathroom can look larger than it actually is.
 Mirrors can optimize on the light and add an illusion of space.
 However, don't go overboard with them; too many will create a ghastly effect in a small space.

 Another important factor is pattern, which, if applied in a vertical fashion, can give an impression of increased height to your bathroom.
 So paint walls in vertical stripes, or fit wall-paper and bathroom tiles in a vertical pattern.